DragonRidersUnite/dragonridersunite.github.io/_recipes/spritesheet.md

 end
 ```

-This image coordinates to those index values of the spritesheet:
+Here's an example image that coordinates to the index values of the tile map for our spritesheet:

 ![square of four pixel smiley faces with index vals](/assets/spritesheet-labeled.png)

-There are other ways to animate with DragonRuby GTK, but this just shows how you'd use a changing value to get the tile you want from the tile map and then render it.
-This is more flexible because you could have tiles of different sizes within your spritesheet.
+This is one way to animate with DragonRuby GTK, You change the tile from the tile map and then render it.
+Using a tile map is more flexible because you could have tiles of different sizes within your spritesheet, which can be handy.

 It wouldn't be too much of a stretch to change the keys of our hash to instead be symbols that we could easily reference.
 Imagine we had a terrain spritesheet: